With mixed feelings, parents everywhere understand that too much screen time for kids comes at a cost.

 Real Life Example: Sandra and her 10-year old daughter watch a few minutes of a funny compilation video (e.g., animals or babies) on YouTube together as part of their bedtime routine.
 They look forward to laughing and cuddling together as they connect and unwind at the end of the day.

 Active Screen Time

-Assuming they’re at the appropriate age, here are just some of the active, interactive, and creative ways children can use internet-enabled devices when they’re online:
+Assuming they’re at the appropriate age, here are just a few of the active, interactive, and creative ways children can use internet-enabled devices when they’re online:

 - Doing homework

-- Playing online safety games (e.g., join the waitlist for the upcoming Cyber Legends online safety video game)
+- Playing educational video games (e.g., the Cyber Legends epic cyber safety video game!)

 - Learning how to farm (e.g., playing Farming Simulator)

 - Making music or digital art